 The workshop will also include some small-group sessions aimed at advancing interdisciplinary discussion and overcoming methodological hurdles in documenting and interpreting variation in this context.
 We hope to have a mix of theoretical and practical topics represented at the workshop.

-- Authors will be notified of submission decision by July 1st, 2020.
+As of July 1st, 2020, abstract submission is closed.
+Authors will be notified of submission decision by August 15th, 2020.

-The workshop will take place on October 23rd–25th, 2020 at the Max Planck Institute in Nijmegen, The Netherlands.
-Registration for in-person and virtual attendance is free but mandatory by October 1st, 2020.
+The workshop will take place ONLINE on October 23rd–25th, 2020, hosted virtually by the Max Planck Institute in Nijmegen, The Netherlands.
+Registration is free but mandatory by October 1st, 2020.

 More information about registration, the program, and accommodations will be posted closer to the event.